Michael Dopita

+Michael Andrew "Mike" Dopita (28 October 1946 – 22 December 2018) was an Australian astronomer.

+Education and career

-Michael Andrew "Mike" Dopita (born 28 October 1946, Kraslice, Czechoslovakia, died 22 December 2018, Canberra, Australia) was an Australian astronomer and Professor Emeritus at the Research School of Astronomy and Astrophysics, Australian National University, where he worked since 1975.
-He was the 1983 winner of the Pawsey Medal.
-He was elected Fellow of the Australian Academy of Science in 1996 and served as Treasurer of the Academy.
+Dopita studied physics at Wadham College, Oxford.
+He worked at the Australian National University from 1975, most recently as Professor Emeritus at the Research School of Astronomy and Astrophysics.
+He served as Treasurer of the Australian Academy of Science from 2008 and was a member of its Council from 2004 to 2008.
 He was president, Division VI, International Astronomical Union, from 1994 to 1997 and was a council member of the Astronomical Society of Australia between 1993 and 1996.
-He was a Fellow of that society.
 He was an Inaugural Federation Fellow of the Australian Research Council, 2001.
-He studied physics at Wadham College, Oxford.

 Until 2015 he was editor in chief of the scientific journal Astrophysics and Space Science and author with Dr Ralph Sutherland of Astrophysics of the Diffuse Universe.

 Dopita published over 650 research papers in refereed scientific journals.

+Awards and recognition

-He became a Member of the Order of Australia (AM) in the Australia Day 2013 honours list.
+Dopita was the 1983 winner of the Pawsey Medal.
+He was elected Fellow of the Australian Academy of Science in 1996.
+He was appointed a Member of the Order of Australia (AM) in the 2013 Australia Day Honours.